Rpetz13/fetch-api-reactJS/README.md

 2. Open your terminal
 3. Clone this repo using `git clone https://github.com/rpetzandrian/crud-api-reactjs.git <YOUR_PROJECT_NAME>`
 4. Move to the appropriate directory `cd <YOUR_PROJECT_NAME>`.<br />
+5. Install node_module in your project `npm install`
 5. Install json server using `npm install -g json-server` in your terminal
 6. Run json server using `json-server --watch db.json --port 3001`
 7. Open other terminal then run `npm start`  or `yarn start` to run the program.<br />